cmshwetha29/my-portfolio/README.md

 # my-portfolio
-This is the  project I created my own portfolio
+This is my personal portfolio project showcasing my skills, projects and experience in web development.